Lapidis2/wireframing/README.md

 **Figma** is a cloud-based design tool ideal for wireframing and UI/UX design.
 It allows real-time collaboration, supports both low- and high-fidelity wireframes, and requires no installation.
 With its intuitive interface and built-in prototyping features, Figma makes it easy to design, share, and iterate on wireframes efficiently.

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development process by providing a clear visual foundation before coding begins.
+Here are some key benefits:

+- **Clarifies Requirements:** Helps stakeholders and developers align on features, layout, and user flow early in the project.
+- **Saves Time and Cost:** Identifies usability issues and design flaws before development, reducing rework and technical debt.
+- **Improves Collaboration:** Serves as a communication bridge between designers, developers, and clients by visually demonstrating ideas.
+- **Enhances User Experience:** Focuses on structure and functionality, ensuring the product is intuitive and user-friendly from the start.
+- **Guides Development:** Acts as a blueprint for developers, making implementation more accurate and efficient.

+By incorporating wireframes early in the development cycle, teams can build better products faster and with fewer misunderstandings.

+## How Wireframes Guide Design and Team Communication

+Wireframes help align the team's vision by outlining the layout, functionality, and flow of a product early in the design process.
+For example, in our [Figma wireframe project](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f), clear placement of navigation, filters, and booking sections helps designers and developers understand the user journey.
+This shared visual reference improves collaboration, reduces misunderstandings, and speeds up decision-making.